Neologic-Audio/reso-neo-playlist/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Here's a blank template to get started: To avoid retyping too much info.
+Here's a blank template to get started: To avoid retyping too much info. <!-- should we fill this out -->

 ### Built With